 Meeting the challenges of a growing city, the Roswell Police Department touts a crime rate of only 2 persons crimes and 25 property crimes per 1,000 persons.
+Additional crime statistics are available in the Roswell Uniform Crime Report.
 Roswell residents and businesses are active in our community and support police efforts to maintain a safe environment.

 The citizens can expect a professional, internationally accredited police department.
 The Roswell Police Department strives to set a standard of excellence for others to follow.

 Download the Roswell Police Department Policies and Procedures Manual